projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

       # Move all rcu tasks to core 0.
       for i in `pgrep rcu`; do taskset -pc 0 $i; done

-      # Change realtime attribute of all rcu tasks to SCHED_OTHER and priority 0
+      # Change real-time attribute of all rcu tasks to SCHED_OTHER and priority 0
       for i in `pgrep rcu`; do chrt -v -o -p 0 $i; done

-      # Change realtime attribute of all tasks on core 1 to SCHED_OTHER and priority 0
+      # Change real-time attribute of all tasks on core 1 to SCHED_OTHER and priority 0
       for i in `pgrep /1`; do chrt -v -o -p 0 $i; done

-      # Change realtime attribute of all tasks to SCHED_OTHER and priority 0
+      # Change real-time attribute of all tasks to SCHED_OTHER and priority 0
       for i in `ps -A -o pid`; do chrt -v -o -p 0 $i; done

       echo disabling timer migration